Chapter Officers March 2007 - Summer 2010

 State Chair, Committee on Trauma

-Hao Chih Ho is Assistant Professor of Surgery and Division Chief of Trauma for the Department of Surgery, JABSOM, the Associate Program Director for the University of Hawaii Surgical Critical Care Fellowship; and the Medical Director of Trauma for The Queen' Medical Center, the only American College of Surgeons verified Trauma Program in the Pacific Basin.
-He is a graduate of Washington University in St. Louis, and he completed his general surgery and surgical critical care fellowships in the University of Hawaii Surgical Residency and Surgical Critical Care Fellowship Programs.
-His clinical and research interests include injury prevention and outreach, and evaluation and development of new technology for improvement in physiologic monitoring.
+Caesar Ursic is Assistant Professor of Surgery and Division Chief of Trauma for the Department of Surgery, JABSOM and the Medical Director of Trauma for The Queen' Medical Center, the only American College of Surgeons verified Trauma Program in the Pacific Basin.
+He is a graduate of Baylor College of Medicine in Houston, and he completed his general surgery training at the Baylor College of Medicine Affiliated Hospitals and surgical critical care fellowship at Boston University Medical Center.

 Chapter Administrator